 Dr. Douglas Dowland

-Dr. Dowland joined the department in 2010 after completing his Ph.D. in American Literature from The University of Iowa, where he taught in the English and Rhetoric departments, and in the Sexuality Studies (now Gender, Women’s & Sexuality Studies) program.
+Dr. Douglas Dowland joined the department in 2010 after completing his Ph.D. in American literature from the University of Iowa, where he taught in the English and rhetoric departments, and in the Sexuality Studies (now Gender, Women’s and Sexuality Studies) program.
 He also completed an interdisciplinary graduate certificate in Iowa’s Project on the Rhetorics of Inquiry program, which encourages the crossing of conceptual and institutional boundaries to seek connections between the arts, humanities and professions.
 While at Iowa, he received an Outstanding Teaching Award from its Council on Teaching.

 Dissertation: “Fictionable America”

 Brooks Landon (chair), Claire F. Fox, Loren Glass, David Wittenberg, Naomi Greyser

 Fields: Twentieth-Century American Literature, Narrative Theory, Cultural Studies

 Brooks Landon (chair), Garrett Stewart, Rob Latham, Harry Stecopoulos